ravir4/DevOpsInsights/about_dev.md

 {{site.data.keyword.DRA_full}} Developer Insights provides a comprehensive way to explore your project’s development risk.
 You can identify files with high error proneness and get a compliance view of the project against DevOps practices.
 {:shortdesc}

 After you open {{site.data.keyword.DRA_short}} from your toolchain, click **Developer Insights**.
 From there, you can select an analytic category to dive deeper into your project's codebase.
 What each set of data indicates can vary from team to team, and you can drill down into each visualization for help and guidance.
+You can filter the data by date, as well as many other criteria.

 ## Data categories
 The data that {{site.data.keyword.DRA_short}} uses to populate its dashboards is mined automatically from your team's source-control repository.
-You can get more information about what the data means and how you can apply it to your project by viewing the Findings and detail around the charts or byclicking **Information** or **Guidance** on best practices charts.
+You can get more information about what the data means and how you can apply it to your project by clicking **Information** or **Guidance** on the Best Practices charts, as well as by looking to the Findings and Details that are part of the other visualizations.

 ### Developer Best Practices